Coronavirus is dreaded by young and old! However, you can protect yourself from coronavirus.

 The subheading discusses how to protect yourself from coronavirus during travels.

 How to Protect Yourself from Coronavirus During Travels

-Currently, Coronavirus cases are being confirmed in Italy, United States, Spain, and some other countries.
+Currently, Coronavirus cases are being confirmed in Italy, the United States, and other countries.

 The widespread of this virus has created a lot of anxiety about Holidays.

 Many raised concerns about what they can do if their flight is canceled.